Mercenary

-A mercenary is a private individual who joins an armed conflict for personal profit, is otherwise an outsider to the conflict, and is not a member of any other official military.
+A mercenary (/ˈmɝ.sə.nɛr.i/, MUR-sə-nerr-ee), merc (/mɜːk/ or /mɝk/), or soldier of fortune is a private individual who joins an armed conflict for personal profit, is otherwise an outsider to the conflict, and is not a member of any other official military.
 Mercenaries fight for money or other forms of payment rather than for political interests.

 Beginning in the 20th century, mercenaries have increasingly come to be seen as less entitled to protection by rules of war than non-mercenaries.
 The Geneva Conventions declare that mercenaries are not recognized as legitimate combatants and do not have to be granted the same legal protections as captured service personnel of the armed forces.
 In practice, whether or not a person is a mercenary may be a matter of degree, as financial and political interests may overlap.

 International and national laws of war

 Protocol Additional GC 1977 (APGC77) is a 1977 amendment protocol to the Geneva Conventions.
 Article 47 of the protocol provides the most widely accepted international definition of a mercenary, though it is not endorsed by some countries, including the United States.
 The Protocol Additional to the Geneva Conventions of 12 August 1949, and relating to the Protection of Victims of International Armed Conflicts (Protocol I), 8 June 1977 states: